A Complete Theory of Sequential Digital Circuits: Denotational, Operational and Algebraic Semantics: Syntax

-On the bottom line, the first two generators correspond to special values common to all circuits: a disconnected wire (no information) and a short circuit (too much information).
-The remaining generators are `structural' generators for forking, joining and stubbing wires.
-Since the category is freely generated, circuit morphisms are defined by juxtaposing the generators in a given signature sequentially or in parallel with each other, the symmetry \iltikzfig{circuits/components/sym} and the identity \iltikzfig{circuits/components/id}.
+When drawing circuits, the coloured backgrounds of generators will often be omitted in the interests of clarity.
+Since the category is freely generated, morphisms are defined by juxtaposing the generators in a given signature sequentially or in parallel with each other, the identity and the symmetry.
+Arbitrary combinational circuit morphisms defined in this way are drawn as light blue boxes \adjustimage{valign=c,margin=0pt,page=36}{tikzfigures}.

-A circuit is called \emph{closed} if it has no inputs, and \emph{open} otherwise.
-To save space, circuit morphisms consisting of multiple generators may be drawn as single boxes.
-To distinguish these from individual rectangular gate boxes \iltikzfig{circuits/components/gate}, they are drawn as \iltikzfig{circuits/components/fcirc}.
-The word `value' may refer to any of \iltikzfig{circuits/components/v}, \iltikzfig{circuits/components/bot}, or \iltikzfig{circuits/components/top}.